Zhongbf/typora/英文/Peppa Pig 第一季.md

 Goodnight. ==Sleep tight==!
 Goodnight Mummy!
 Goodnight Daddy!
 What little ==darlings==.
 Now go to sleep quickly.

 Yes, Mummy.
 So well ==behaved==!
-Mummy Pig and Daddy Pig are leaving for their evening out.n
+Mummy Pig and Daddy Pig are leaving for their evening out.

 Peppa and George are so good.
 They just fell asleep when Mymmy Pig told them to!